jariperttunen/Rextensions/README.md

 SEXP  models an  R  variable  bound to  a  value. *It is the SEXP variables that are used in information exchange between C and R*.
 The  implementation details of  SEXP are  hidden from  the user but  the internals  can be queried with the functional  API for SEXP.
-The most common use case is perhaps the need to access R object data directly.
+A common use case is to access the R object data directly.

 ## Litterature